sineadmcl13/ocpjp-11-upgrade-exam-prep/notes/java_file_io_nio2/use_files_class_to_check_delete_copy_or_move_a_file_or_directory.md

 The available `StandardCopyOptions` enums available are:
  - `StandardCopyOPtion.REPLACE_EXISTING`

     Performs the move even when the target file already exists.
-IF the target is a symbolic link, the symbolic link is replaced but what is points to is not affected
+If the target is a symbolic link, the symbolic link is replaced but what is points to is not affected

   - `StandardCopyOption.ATOMIC_MOVE`